 Workers’ compensation insurance

-If you’re a residential contractor who hires subcontractors like electricians and plumbers, you could be on the hook if one of your hires gets injured.
-These injuries happen more frequently than you might think.
+If you’re a residential contractor who hires subcontractors like electricians and plumbers, you could be on the hook if one of your hires gets injured while working.

-Workers’ comp makes those situations easier by helping with medical payments and treatment for illnesses and injuries that happen to you or your employees while on the job.
+Workers’ comp makes those situations easier by helping with medical payments and treatment.
 It can also help cover lost wages while recuperating.

 This coverage is required by law for businesses with employees in nearly every state.
 However, the number of employees can vary.
 For example, in California, if you have one employee, you must have this coverage, while South Carolina requires it for four or more employees.